Reach Your Travel Savings Goals Fast!

 Your work leave is not only time off, but also money.
 Obviously, not all of you are planning on quitting your jobs to travel but if you are, like us you could use your income from your leave to pay to boost your travel savings.

-- if there are public holidays or other leave days given by your employer you are entitled to these.
-With the example give above there is Christmas, Boxing Day and New Year public holidays plus my employer gave us a day off as our “Christmas Gift” so this meant there is 4 additional days’ pay.
+- if there are public holidays or other leave days given by your employer you are still entitled to these.
+With the example give above there is Christmas, Boxing Day and New Year public holidays plus my employer gave a day off as a “Christmas Gift” so this meant an additional 4 days of pay.

 - That while you are on leave, you accumulate more leave.
 Over my 8 weeks off I accumulated another 4 days leave so another 4 days pay.